The men are coming on Thursday to cut the cypress.

 She is harmless, really, but for some time (years, apparently) she has been utterly fixated on the Grandmother cypress because it drops needles and pellets on her roof; which means that in her compulsive, crazy way she must get up there and clean it.
 Repeatedly.
-Shortly after I moved in, she cornered me about her ‘issue’ with the tree, asking me to bring it up with the landlord; she has also broached the subject with my partner, and apparently harps on the landlord directly.
+Shortly after I moved in, she cornered me about her “issue” with the tree, asking me to bring it up with the landlord; she has also broached the subject with my partner, and apparently harps on the landlord directly.

 So it was that the cottage’s owner recently agreed for the old tree to be cut and sent me a text, alerting me to the impending work.
-I suspect she finally just got tired of hearing from you know who.
+I suspect she finally just got tired of hearing from you-know-who.

 Feeling genuinely distressed, I went out and laid my hands upon the Grandmother’s rough, thick skin and began speaking aloud, sharing the message about the tree cutters impending arrival, and inviting the tree to pull its energy inward to minimize the impact to its being.
 Why not … and what if it actually helped?
 (Read, “A Bit of Green Magic” from a couple weeks ago.)

 In the end, I felt heard by the workers and was able to save the cypress from the severe trimming my neighbor desired, and kept their saws from amputating too many of the privacy offering limbs.
-She has had a substantial haircut, for certain, but I think somehow it worked out as best it could, and perhaps the tree is even a bit freer, healthier, and balanced because of it.
+She has had a substantial makeover and haircut, for certain, but I think somehow it worked out as best it could, and perhaps the tree is even a bit freer, healthier, and balanced because of it.
 Who can say, but Grandmother may even live longer and incur less damage in the winter storms.

 Though we continue blindly and greedily cutting them down, whether in our endless expansion of human habitat or to fuel the fires of industry, the great, mature trees offer something very important and healing, I think.
-At they very least, they bestow a sense of peace, beauty and joy, which are all vital to the soul.
-And while humans are getting better at reforesting the areas we cut — calling that ‘sustainable’ — those new, young trees are not the same as the ancient wise ones, and earth is impoverished for it.
+At the very least, they bestow a sense of peace, beauty and joy, which are all vital to the soul.
+And while humans are getting better at reforesting the areas we clear— calling that ‘sustainable’ — those new, young trees are not the same as the ancient wise ones, and earth is impoverished for it.